Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 November 2024 23.30.06 UTC
+- WIB: Jumat, 8 November 2024 00.22.39 UTC
-- WITA: Jumat, 8 November 2024 00.30.06 UTC
+- WITA: Jumat, 8 November 2024 01.22.39 UTC
-- WIT: Jumat, 8 November 2024 01.30.06 UTC
+- WIT: Jumat, 8 November 2024 02.22.39 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: motivational
+Kategori: success